The authorized user will receive an e-mail with a link to the website and a password

 The Family Educational Rights and Privacy Act (FERPA) affords students certain rights with respect to their education records.
 Faculty and staff members at WCU like to offer assistance to family members as much as they can, however FERPA prevents us from sharing most information about your student.
-Before administrators can discuss educational records with you, your student must give us permission to release their information by selecting (and sharing with you) a 6-digit pin number.
-Instructions on how your student can do this is available online.
+Before administrators can discuss disciplinary records with you, your student must give us permission to release their information by completing a Release of Information Form.
+This form is available from the Department of Student Community Ethics Office in Brown Hall.

 Students, even first year students, are allowed to have cars on campus.
-Students will need to register their vehicle with the University Police.
+Students will need to register their vehicle with the Parking Operations.
 Please be aware that parking regulations are strictly enforced on campus.
 Students also have access to WCU’s Cat Tran, which provides on-campus transportation service.

 Western Carolina University